 The successful candidate is likely to meet almost all of the following criteria:

-Can work as an effective member of the Trustee board
+Ability to work effectively as part of the trustee board

-Confident in using ICT to enable remote working
+Confident in using relevant ICT to facilitate remote working